hsnlab/dctrl5g/README.md

 The project contains a comprehensive operator benchmark suite in `internal/operators` for testing the performance and resource use of the 5G operators.

 For all benchmarked worflows there are multiple tests:
-- **Sequential benchmarks** perform the workflow sequentially and measures the time and memory allocations per iteration, and the CPU usage.
+- **Sequential benchmarks** perform the tested workflow sequentially and measure the time and memory allocations per iteration and CPU usage.
-- **Sequential benchmarks with memory statistics** also measure the detailed memory statistics including the total memory allocated, memory used per registration, heap allocation and GC statistics, an object allocation/deallocation counts.
+- **Sequential benchmarks with memory statistics** provide detailed memory statistics including the total memory allocated, memory used per registration, heap allocation and GC statistics, an object allocation/deallocation counts.
 Note that memory profiling comes with nonzero overhead.
-- **Sequential benchmarks with memory growth statistics** also track memory growth over multiple iterations and detects memory leaks.
-Meanwhile it measures baseline heap memory, memory growth per registration, and memory after cleanup (leak detection).
+- **Sequential benchmarks with memory growth statistics** track memory growth over multiple iterations to detect memory leaks.
+Meanwhile the tests measure baseline heap memory, memory growth per registration, and memory after cleanup (leak detection).
 Note that memory profiling comes with nonzero overhead.
-- **Parallel benchmarks** for the registration and the session establishment workflow run the tested workflows in parallel measure the time and memory allocations per iteration, and the CPU usage.
+- **Parallel benchmarks** for the registration and the session establishment workflow run the tested workflows in parallel and measure the time and the number of memory allocations per iteration, and the CPU usage.

 To run all benchmarks: